darwinia-network/darwinia-docs-deprecated/docs/sdk/guides/03-execute-remote-smart-contract-call.md

 Deploy it on the Pangoro Smart Chain.

-Make sure that the endpoint are correct, it must be the ToPangolinEndpoint's address.
+Make sure that the endpoint is correct, it must be the ToPangolinEndpoint's address.

 Make sure that the latest spec version of pangolin is correct.
 You can get it from https://pangolin.subscan.io/runtime.

 ## Run

-1. You can get a estimated fee by calling the `fee` function of the ToPangolinEndpoint contract.
+1. You can get a estimated fee by calling [the `fee` function](../api-reference) of the ToPangolinEndpoint contract.
 2. Call the `remoteAdd(callee)` with a value.
 The value should greater than or equal to the estimated fee.